 What we’re doing to improve accessibility

-We will be working closely with our host provider to improve accessibility on this website and intend to have addressed any issues and to have updated our accessibility statement by 23 March 2020.
+We continue to work closely with our host provider to improve accessibility on this website and intend to have addressed any issues and to have updated our accessibility statement by the end of 2022.

 Preparation of this accessibility statement

 This website was last tested on 09 September 2020.
-The test was carried out by Redbridge Council.
+The test was carried out by Adult Social Care.